 See a full list of your medical and health care benefits provided by MSP.

 In general, you should go to clinics for non-urgent medical care, and hospitals for emergencies.
 For emergencies and for an ambulance, call 911.
-To learn about accessing medical services in BC, see how to access services and resources in BC or explore the BC Newcomers’ Guide, which is available in 13 languages.
+Learn about when to go to an Emergency Department or Urgent & Primary Care Centre, finding services in BC, and explore the BC Newcomers’ Guide to learn about healthcare in BC, which is available in 13 languages.
+You can also call 811 to reach Health Link BC 24/7 for assistance and to speak to healthcare professionals such as a nurse.

 UBC’s Student Health Service offers a range of health assessments and treatments on-campus.
 Find health support for more resources available to students.